pk11/heroku-buildpack-typescript/README.md

     -----> Launching... done, v173
     ...

 The buildpack will detect your app as Typescript if it detects a file matching `*.ts` in your project root.
 It will use NPM to install your dependencies, and vendors a version of the Node.js runtime into your slug.
-The `node_modules` directory will be cached between builds to allow for faster NPM install time.

 You must include Typescript in your `package.json`.
 The buildpack does not install Typescript automatically in order to allow you to specify your own Typescript version.